-Elderly patients (aged 65 years or older) may have increased sensitivity to oxycodone hydrochloride In general, use caution when selecting a dose for an elderly patient, usually starting at the low end of dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac ction and of concomitant disease or other drug therapy.
+Elderly patients (aged 65 years or older) may have increased sensitivity to oxycodone hydrochloride.
+In general, use caution when selecting a dose for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

-8.6 Hepatic Impairment Since oxycodone is extensively metabolized, its clearance may be decreased in patients with Since oxycodore is extensively metabolized, is clearance may be decreased in patients with hepatic impairment.
-Follow a conservative approach to dose initiation in patients with hepatic impairment, monitor patients closely and adjust the dose based on clinical response.
+8.6 Hepatic Impairment

+Since oxycodone is extensively metabolized, its clearance may be decreased in patients with hepatic impairment.
+Follow a conservative approach to dose initiation in patients with hepatic impairment, monitor patients closely and adjust the dose based on clinical response